-The Act implements Cabinet’s decision in November 2000 to introduce a flexible, risk management based and outcome focused legislative framework for drinking-water (reticulated and tankered drinking-water).
+The Act provides a flexible, risk management based and outcome focused legislative framework for networked drinking-water supplies.

-The main duties in the Act only apply to supplies above a certain size, that is those that serve:
+The main duties in the Act apply to supplies that serve:

 - 25 or more people for 60 or more days per year; or